iamrdb2f/iamrdb2f/README.md

 ## 📜 My certifications

-Here are some of my official certifications in the fields of QA, automation, cloud, and business project management:
+Here are some of (not all, of course...) my official certifications in the fields of QA, automation, cloud, and business project management:

 ### 🎓 Quality Assurance & Testing